tirenikuti/Exampool/app/src/main/java/comp3350/exampool/ARCHITECTURE.md

 3. `ConnectionDatabaseFlashcards.java`: This class creates a connection for the app to the Flashcards database
 4. `ConnectionDatabaseNotes.java`: This class creates a connection for the app to the Notes database

+> These 4 classes are the logical implementation of Search.
+The database is yet to be created in Iteration 2.

+###Tags
+1. `Tags.java` is the object tags which will be given to notes and flashcards to allow for searching.
+2. `TagsList.java` is a list of all tags that have been created in the form of an arraylist

 DIAGRAM OF ARCHITECTURE